 If time is important to you, a dental sandblaster such as our SandStorm Professional is the clear winner for adhesive removal and surface prep.
 It’s an all-in-one dental sandblaster designed to save you time.

 The device easily returns it’s investment cost as a stationary system thanks to hours of time-savings.

-The SandStorm Pro gets work done quickly and keeps your office clean of air pollutants and dust with its proprietary vacuum system.
+The SandStorm Pro gets work done quickly and keeps your office clean of air pollutants and dust with its proprietary filtration system.

 Considering long term value, sandblasters have much less maintenance than microetchers, which increases cumulative ROI.

-Make no mistake — microetchers will always be great tools for intraoral use.
-However, their lack of power and efficiency makes them a poor choice in the long run for a variety of other uses that they are too often tasked with.
+Make no mistake — microetchers will always be great tools for certain activities.
+However, their lack of power and the messes they cause make them a poor choice in the long run for a variety of other uses that they are too often tasked with.

-If you’re an orthodontist with a reasonable amount of volume, a dental sandblaster is a must-have piece of equipment for your orthodontic office.
+If you’re an orthodontist with a reasonable amount of volume, a SandStorm Professional is a must-have piece of equipment for your orthodontic office.

 To view a full line of dental sandblasters and etching cabinets, visit our dental sandblaster page.